Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Once you can bear weight on your leg without pain, start adding advanced exercises to your workout.
-Using gym equipment can be a good way to improve overall knee function.
 Before you begin, talk with a physical therapist or certified athletic trainer.
 Learn how to use the equipment the right way.
 Start slowly, and rest between each set.
 As you feel stronger, increase the number of sets.

 Stand with your legs shoulder-width apart, feet flat, and toes pointed slightly out.